rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 All Vm recovery jobs info.

 - There are 2 arguments.
-    - fid - System.String: The Rubrik UUID for the object.
+    - fid - System.String: Rubrik UUID for the object.
     - input - AllVmRecoveryJobsInfoInput: Input to get all vm recovery jobs info.
 - Returns list of VmRecoveryJobInfos.
 ### volumegroupmounts